ZeyadAytta/VMware/README.md

    Make sure that the Templates that you're are creating VMs from have VMwareTools installed.
 ```
 ## Creating VMs:
- ### you can create VMs by changing parameters in the vars.yml file.
+ ### You can create VMs by changing parameters in the vars.yml file.
 Then run the below command
 ```
    vim vars.yml # add your parameters in it
    ansible-playbook create-vms.yml -e "@vars.yml"